QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata.md

-> You much re-run this button once before launching your game if you;
+> You must re-run this button once before launching your game if you;
 * Delete or add a Threat Actor.
 * Change a threats `Owning Room` or `Pathable ID`.
 * Change a Door's `Front or Back Threat` variables.
 * Change Threat Actor's `Preferred Exit` variable.
+* Add, remove or update an Editor Only Room Proxy.
 {: .prompt-danger }

 # Cover Points